szabgab/slides/devops/intro.md

 Traditionally Developers are more interested in creating software, using the latest libraries etc.
 Operations are required to provide stability for the production system.
 Stability requires little or no changes to the software stack. (e.g. OS, third-party library, code)

+## Deploy per day VS stability
+{id: deploy-per-day-vs-stability}

+A drawing: x coordinates risk of release (number of issues per release, stability of release) y coordinates: frequency of releases.
+(The paradox)

+A drawing of an arrow or just line.
+On the left side it is "an organization that releases software once a year" on the right end "Amazon, releasing once a second".
+Move further to the right on this line.

 ## Wall of Confusion
 {id: wall-of-confustion}